LesterLyu/The-Look/deliverables/iteration-01.plan.md

 * PPT presentation [TheLook](https://docs.google.com/presentation/d/1N4_o-c9Uq4s5piaLzesKM-2TY7jOYplzz-OBPCHGw9I/edit?usp=sharing)
   * This is useful for the team to get a general idea of the problem our app is trying to solve and the target user group for our application

- * We plan to build an interactive mobile application using React Native for both iOS and Android.
-We plan to demonstrate the product's functionality through an interactive demo using the Expo App for trying out React Native projects on our phones.
-We also plan to create a detailed documentation highlighting key aspects of the user interface and the user workflow, such as how our app will interact with users to recommend them styles to their preference.
-Our goal for the final product is to upload it into App Store or Google Play store so that it is publicly accessible.

  * [UI model](https://docs.google.com/presentation/d/1r6RjVMF9yRk7Y2VDtyEtaPwrn9sTBWLls2thbwYi2Qc/edit?usp=sharing)
    * This is the first UI model, Observer pattern, which has been abandoned and needs to be updated.